Licensure by Endorsement

-NON-NURSYS: If your original and/or current state of licensure does not participate in NURSYS (CA-PN, MI, PA, Canada, other countries), please contact your Board to request the verification be sent directly to the NC Board of Nursing.
+NON-NURSYS: If your original and/or current state of licensure does not participate in NURSYS (CA-PN, MI, PA, Canada, other countries), please contact your nursing board to request the verification be sent directly to the NC Board of Nursing.

 In accordance with the Nursing Practice Act, all candidates applying for Licensure by Endorsement are required to undergo a fingerprint-based State Bureau of Investigation (SBI) and Federal Bureau of Investigation (FBI) criminal history check.

 The Board of Nursing may deny an applicant on the basis of a conviction of a crime only if the board finds that the applicant's criminal conviction history is directly related to the duties and responsibilities for the licensed occupation or the conviction is for a crime that is violent or sexual in nature.
 The Board of Nursing must specifically consider the following factors by law when denying an applicant for licensure due to a criminal conviction: